 Writers are often inspired by others.
 And this book by Mo Willems offers the perfect springboard for creating your own version.

-Pair this present up with some drawing paper and a pack of markers.
-Then your child will everything needed to create a sequel to this book.
+Pair this present with some drawing paper and a pack of markers.
+Then, your child will everything needed to create a sequel to this book.

 What will the pigeon do in their version?
 Read Don’t Let the Pigeon Drive the Bus! together and then turn them loose to create.